obartra/nodeberry/projects/watertheplants/setup.md

 The espruino board we have can only output 5V but the water pump we have is connected to a power outlet (120v).
 How can we provide enough power to the water pump without frying our board?

 Here is where power [relays](https://www.espruino.com/Relays) come in.
 It's important we are careful when working with power outlets because of the high voltage.
-It's not only that you can fry your Espruino but that you can injure yourself as well.
+It's not only that we can fry your Espruino but that we can injure ourselves as well.
 We'll follow these rules:

 - Never work on the device when it's connected
-- All cables carrying dangerous voltage will be covered and secured in an enclousre when connected
+- All cables carrying more than 5v will be covered and secured in an enclousre when connected
-- We'll only use store-bought products to build, assemble and secure the setup

 As [the guide we'll follow](http://www.circuitbasics.com/build-an-arduino-controlled-power-outlet/) states:

 > WARNING!! – THIS PROJECT INVOLVES WORKING WITH HIGH VOLTAGES THAT CAN CAUSE SERIOUS INJURY, DEATH, AND/OR SET YOUR HOUSE ON FIRE.
 PLEASE PROCEED WITH CAUTION, AND ALWAYS MAKE SURE CIRCUITS ARE UN-PLUGGED BEFORE WORKING ON THEM.

 That guide uses an Arduino One to connect to a lightbulb.
-We will use the Espruino Wifi and a water pump instead but the instructions for building the relay are the same.
+We will use the Espruino Wifi and a water pump instead but the instructions for building the relay are the same (and more detailed there).

 Notice how the only exposed cables are the (5v) ones that connect to the Espruino to turn the device on and off: